ScottLogic/openapi-forge/README.md

  - **Generation configuration** - if you do need to configure the generation process, the goal is to make this as simple as possible
  - **Opinionated** - we'll support just one 'official' generator per language
  - **Multi-repo** - each generator has its own repository, reducing overall traffic
- - **Extensively tested** - using the OpenAPI specification as a guide, it is our goal to test the generators extensively
+ - **Extensively tested** - this repo contains a BDD test suite that is executed against each generator to ensure that it faithfully implements the OpenAPI specification

 ## Quick start